ibpdas/valueline/README.md

 ## 12. Author

-Created by **Bandhu P. Das**, public sector data leader, qualified accountant, Imperial AI policy fellow 2025 and former DAMA UK committee member (2023 to 2024).
+ValuLine model is created by **Bandhu P. Das**, public sector data leader, qualified accountant, Imperial AI policy fellow 2025 and former DAMA UK committee member (2023 to 2024).

-🎤 **BrightTalk Talk – “Unlocking the Value of Data: Lessons from Public Sector Data Business Cases”**
+🎤 **DAMA UK Talk – “Unlocking the Value of Data: Lessons from Public Sector Data Business Cases”**
 https://www.brighttalk.com/webcast/12405/602410

-In this session, Bandhu explains why proving the value of data work is difficult in practice, especially in federated public sector organisations.
-He introduces a practical extension of the Treasury Five Case Model that incorporates engagement and change as essential enablers of impact.

-Drawing on more than 15 years across finance, policy and data, Bandhu discusses:
+In this session, Bandhu explains why demonstrating the value of data work is challenging in federated public sector organisations.
+He introduces a practical extension of the Treasury Five Case Model that brings engagement and change into the core of impact.
+Drawing on 15 years across finance, policy and data, his approach focuses on making data strategy, maturity and public value visible, explainable and fundable in complex organisations

-- Why ROI and cost benefit analysis only capture part of data value
-- How to articulate multi dimensional benefits that stakeholders can recognise
-- How to build high impact data business cases that secure investment
-- Lessons from his roles at Defra and HM Treasury on creating enterprise level value

-This model builds on the same principles: making data strategy, maturity and public value **visible, explainable and fundable** in complex organisations.